kubernetes-sigs/cluster-api-provider-azure/docs/proposals/20201214-bootstrap-failure-detection.md

   - Again, we assume using a common exit code for all failure states is acceptable for the initial scope of this work
 - Set appropriate AzureMachine (and possibly Machine?) conditions

 VM Boot Diagnostics should be used in conjunction with the extension.
 The VM extension provides a simple pass/fail signal that can be used by CAPZ to set conditions and indicate bootstrap status.
 Boot Diagnostics can provide a quick look at what went wrong to the user by displaying cloud-init logs without needing to SSH into the VM.
-In the future, boot diagnostics might even used to stream logs programatically at the AzureMachine level.
+In the future, boot diagnostics might even used to stream logs programmatically at the AzureMachine level.

 ## Questions